God is not asking you to be straight but to be holy.

 Can a gay person become a straight Christian?

-Becket lived a happy gay life and there was no guilt until he saw a Bible, but somewhat as an enemy.
-Similarly, Jackie liked girls at age 5.
-At 19, she had her first girlfriend, until Romans 1:26 convicted her.
+Becket Cook lived a happy gay life and there was no guilt until he realized it was superficial.
+Similarly, Jackie Hill liked girls at age 5.
+At 19, she had her first girlfriend and they were fine until Romans 1:26 convicted her.

 → Practical steps in overcoming internet porn.

 Being tempted is not (yet) sin